Mount Shasta, California

 • Spring: Gorgeous.
 Wildflowers, green hills, waterfalls flowing strong.

-• Sunshine: 300+ days a year.
+• Sunshine: Abundant — Redding is among the sunniest cities in California.
 The gray, foggy Bay Area weather?
 That's not a thing here.

 Remote Work from Redding